SamirTalwar/monospacedmonologues.com/posts/2016-01-06--next-level-git.md

   3. Start working.
   4. When I realise I forgot to switch branch and I've committed twice already, type [`git switch-to my-feature`][git switch-to] to change to a new branch, keep all my current commits and remove them from the master branch.
   5. When I'm done, type [`git pr`][git pull-request] to push the branch and open up a web page with a button to create pull request.
 I was tempted to automate submitting the pull request, but I find that reading the diff beforehand often helps me find any issues.
+  6. Let Slack find the pull request and automatically post it.
+If I have to use something that's not Slack again I'm definitely making [Hubot][] do it.

 And of course, when I get clobbered by someone else's merge, I just type [`git upm`][git upm], which runs [`git up`][git update-master] and then merges the changes into my current branch.
 Then I fix the conflicts and push again.
 The pull request is automatically updated.

 ---

 All these commands have been in my Git configuration since 2014 or so, and they've become more and more sophisticated and stable as time has progressed.
 But I don't advise you use them.
 They're set up to work just the way I want them, and you deserve something just as fitting for you.
 Think about the commands you find hard to type or that require multiple steps, and go from there.
-Start by creating simple git aliases using the command `git config --global --set alias.my-alias-name command`.
+Start by creating simple git aliases using the command `git config --global alias.my-alias-name command`.
 For example, this lets you type [`git a`][git add-all] to stage everything, including deleted files:

     git config --global alias.a 'add --all'